deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Man, when did I even have the chance?"
 The movie was on pause and the usual comfortable puppy-pile on the couch had broken up into a standing argument.

 Sikes opened his mouth to comment, and John nodded in anticipation of what he was going to say.
 "Okay, okay, yeah, lots of times, but come *on* man, timing!
-We were all on edge, we were all… then just as I was about to tell him he went and *proposed* to her, and then before he had a chance to get over that we had the mission, and..."
+We were all on edge, we were all… then just as I was about to tell him he went and *proposed* to her, and then before he had a chance to get over that we had the mission, and…"

 "And you should of told him!"
 Titan asserted.